jsdir/react-fields/docs/manual.md

 `Form` is a component that wraps `Fields` and has several responsibilities:

-- handles submitting the data
+- It handles submitting the data to the persistence layer.
-- performs validation
+- It performs pre-submit validation
-- displays validation or submission errors if they exist
+- It displays validation or submission errors if they occur.
-- displays submit button
+- It displays a submit button.

 Declared just like `Fields`, only with some new props.

+`Form` shares many of the same props as `Fields`, with noticeable additions:

 ```
 import { Form } from 'react-fields'